 - Sodium Lauryl Sulfate (SLS), Sodium Laureth Sulfate (SLES), and Ammonium Laurel Sulfate (ALS) – Sulfate is the ingredient that makes soap sudsy.
 Sulfates are made from Lauryl Alcohol derived from either petroleum or coconut oil which is later combined with Sulfuric Acid.
 The result is a harmful toxic chemical that is a known skin and eye irritant, pollutes groundwater, is commonly used as a pesticide, emits toxic fumes when heated, and can help other chemicals enter the body. (source)

-- Petroleum Distillates (aka napthas) – Petroleum Distillates is a mixture of volatile hydrocarbons obtained from petroleum and used as a solvent.
+- Petroleum Distillates (aka napthas) – Petroleum Distillates are a mixture of volatile hydrocarbons obtained from petroleum and used as a solvent.
 They are linked to mucus membrane damage, lung damage and inflammation, asthma, and cancer. (source)

 - Phenols – Phenol is an extremely dangerous chemical.
-The CDC says even short-term exposure can cause effects on the central nervous system , heart and kidneys, resulting in convulsions, coma, cardiac disorders, respiratory failure, and collapse.
+The CDC says even short-term exposure can cause effects on the central nervous system, heart, and kidneys, resulting in convulsions, coma, cardiac disorders, respiratory failure, and collapse.
 Repeated long-term exposure can cause skin dermatitis and effects on the liver and kidneys. (source)

 - 1,4-Dioxane (aka Dioxane or Diethylene Oxide) – 1,4-Dioxane is an extremely dangerous chemical byproduct of ethoxylation.
-Because it’s a byproduct it won’t be found on an ingredients list, but is present in 2/3 of laundry products. (source) It has it’s own hazard card on the CDC website that states it is extremely flammable, if inhaled it can cause sore throat, nausea, dizziness, headache, unconsciousness, and abdominal pain just to name a few.
+Because it’s a byproduct it won’t be found on an ingredients list but is present in 2/3 of laundry products.
+It has it’s own hazard card on the CDC website that states it is extremely flammable, if inhaled it can cause sore throat, nausea, dizziness, headache, unconsciousness, and abdominal pain just to name a few.
 It can also penetrate the skin and the CDC states “it may have effects on the central nervous system, kidneys, and liver.
 This substance is possibly carcinogenic to humans” (source)

 Fabric Softeners and Dryer Sheets

 - Benzyl Acetate, Chloroform, Dichlorobenzene, and Limonene – Four known carcinogens.
-Benzene Acetate has been linked to pancreatic cancer, chloroform is a know neurotoxin, Dichlorobenzene is used in paint thinners, and limonene irritates eyes and skin.
+Benzene Acetate has been linked to pancreatic cancer, chloroform is a known neurotoxin, Dichlorobenzene is used in paint thinners, and limonene irritates eyes and skin.

 - Ethanol and Ethyl Acetate – These two chemicals are listed on the EPA’s “hazardous waste” list.
 Ethanol can cause central nervous system disorders and Ethyl Acetate is a narcotic.